 Loss of blood through the rectum over a long period of time can lead to anaemia.
 Iron tablets may be prescribed to correct the anaemia and prevent its recurrence.
 In cases of severe blood loss, blood transfusions may be required.

-Total proctocolectomy and ileostomy involves removing the entire colon and rectum.
+- Total proctocolectomy and ileostomy involves removing the entire colon and rectum.
 The end of the small intestine is brought out onto the wall of the abdomen.
 A collection bag is placed over the opening and faecal matter will pass into it.
 The bag is emptied by the person as required.
 The ileostomy is permanent.
 This type of surgery offers a permanent cure for ulcerative colitis.

-Sub-total colectomy and ileorectal anastomosis is where most of the colon is removed, but the rectum is retained.
+- Sub-total colectomy and ileorectal anastomosis is where most of the colon is removed, but the rectum is retained.
 The lower end of the small intestine is joined to the upper end of the rectum.

 For further support and information get in touch with Crohn’s & Colitis New Zealand or visit their website.

 Free phone: 0800 ASK IBD (0800 275 423)

 Crohn's & Colitis New Zealand (Date not stated).
 Ulcerative Colitis (Web Page).
 Wellington: Crohn's & Colitis New Zealand. https://crohnsandcolitis.org.nz/Colitis [Date accessed: 17/07/20]

-Mayo Clinic (2017).
+Mayo Clinic (2019).
 Ulcerative colitis (Web Page).
-Rochester, NY: Mayo Foundation for Medical Education and Research. http://www.mayoclinic.org/diseases-conditions/ulcerative-colitis/diagnosis-treatment/treatment/txc-20342766 [Accessed: 02/08/17]
+Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/ulcerative-colitis/diagnosis-treatment/drc-20353331 [Accessed: 17/07/20]